2026 Suburban Housing Conference

 Bringing together local governments, employers, nonprofits, lenders, faith organizations, and community leaders, the conference will explore how policy, land, financing, and resident stability intersect to shape housing outcomes across Hamilton, Boone, and Tipton counties.

 Join us for a morning of shared learning, honest conversation, and collaborative problem-solving focused on strengthening our region’s housing future.
+The day is structured to move from understanding the system to experiencing it, discussing it, and identifying where action can happen locally.

 Why Attend?